 But an equally astonishing (and wonderful) response from within the Autism community is an amazing, tumultuous, and heartening civil rights struggle, where people who have been branded as broken, unempathic, and not fully human are standing up to assert their humanity and claim their human rights.
 But more than that, I’m seeing autistic youth and adults reaching out to offer mentoring and support for autistic children who are growing up in a world that is neither prepared for them nor accepting of their differences and their needs.
 This.
 Is.
 Awesome.

 In support of the civil rights and human rights of my autistic friends, I’ll be using Twitter, Facebook, and this site to support the autism-positive movement called Autism Acceptance Month.
-You can join this group on Facebook here.

 In honor of Autism Acceptance Month, I’m reprinting and updating my two-part essay, which was written last year for the Rachel Cohen-Rottenberg’s groundbreaking site, Autism and Empathy.
 If you or anyone you know is autistic, bookmark Rachel’s site now!